-As the colder weather approaches, birds of all shapes and sizes have to start adapting to the colder weather.
-Extra winter feathers, shivering, and roosting with others are just a few of the ways they are able to keep cozy throughout the cold weather months.
+As the colder weather approaches, birds of all shapes and sizes have to start adapting to the drop in temperature.
+Extra winter feathers, shivering, and roosting, among other adaptions, are just a few of the ways they are able to keep cozy throughout the winter months.

 In preparation for winter, many birds grow extra feathers as part of a late fall molt.
 These extra feathers provide birds with the perfect insulation to stay warm.
 Additionally, birds have a unique adaptation called the uropygial gland.
 This special gland releases oil that coats their feathers, ultimately making them waterproof and providing even more insulation.
 Sometimes you’ll see a bird “fluffing” its feathers.
 When this happens, they are creating air pockets that serve as a heat source.

 Similar to people, birds shiver as well.
 Due to birds’ high metabolic rate, they have to burn a large amount of energy just to stay warm.
 When they shiver, their metabolic rate goes up and so does their body heat.
 Shivers are just a short-term, inefficient solution as it does require the burning of lots of calories.